Automatic Map Density Selection for Locally-Performant Visual Place Recognition: Methodology

 \section{Methodology}

-In this work, we study how changes in reference density sampling affect the performance of visual place recognition (VPR) models both locally and globally, where each segment (a local region) is defined over a fixed physical distance.
-We investigate how selecting an appropriate reference density sampling rate can ensure that user-specified local performance requirements are met and reduce the number of reference images for storage.
+We study how reference map density affects Visual Place Recognition (VPR) performance, both locally and globally, where each segment represents a local region spanning a fixed physical distance.
+Our goal is to select a reference subsampling factor that meets user-specified local performance requirements while reducing the number of stored reference images.
+We propose an automatic, model-agnostic reference density selector that operates at the segment level.

-To achieve this goal, we propose an automatic reference density sampling selector that analyses VPR performance characteristics at the segment level to inform the selection of a single sampling density for the entire operational environment at query time.
-Given user-specified target local recall@1 and target recall achievement rate (RAR) thresholds, our approach selects the sparsest sampling rate that meets or exceeds these requirements.
-Our approach leverages two reference traversals (Ref1, Ref2) to predict per-segment recall@1 performance and use these predictions to select the optimal sampling rate offline, which is then applied uniformly across all segments and evaluated at query time with an independent query traversal.

-Our automatic selector method is agnostic to the underlying VPR approach, making it generalisable to any VPR model.
-This generalisability ensures that our methodology can be applied across different VPR systems without requiring VPR model-specific modifications.
+Given a user-specified target Local Recall@1, $R_{\mathrm{target}}$, and target Recall Achievement Rate, $\mathrm{RAR}_{\mathrm{target}}$, it returns the \emph{sparsest} sampling predicted to achieve $R_{\mathrm{target}}$ in at least the required proportion of segments.
+This is expressed as either a single constant subsampling factor $k^{\ast}$ applied uniformly across the traversal, termed the constant selector, or per-segment factors ${k_i^{\ast}}$ that adapt to local difficulty, termed the variable selector.
+Both selectors can be applied across VPR systems without model-specific modification.